Sears Orchestra – A Chamarrita Nova

 Now, to the Azores.
 Throughout the 20th century, due to varying economic problems, Azoreans immigrated to North America, primarily settling in coastal New England towns, but also places like Toronto and Alameda County, California.
 In 1919, there were approximately 100,000 Azoreans in the United States.
 One would think that such a sizable immigrant population would warrant a substantial amount of original folk music being recorded!
 For example, there were only a few thousand Albanian-Americans in the United States at that time, and discs of Albanian music were issued on both major and independent labels.
 But, that was not the case with music of the Azores.

-Apart from a group named the Açoriano Quintette that recorded a handful of rare tracks in 1923 for Victor (and which I’ve not heard or seen), the only other early commercial recordings of Azorean folk music were made in Oakland, California, on a vaguely mysterious, independent label named after its proprietor: Anthony Sears.
+Apart from a group named the Açoriano Quintette that recorded a handful of rare tracks in 1923 for Victor (and which I’ve not heard or seen), I believe that the only other early commercial recordings of Azorean folk music by Azorean musicians were made in Oakland, California, on a vaguely mysterious, independent label named after its proprietor: Anthony Sears.
 Their pressings were lousy – grainy and noisy, and sometimes with pressing defects such as dents.
 However, they are wonderfully rootsy, unpolished performances, likely made under non-professional conditions, and possibly recorded by family members and friends.
 Virtually no information exists on the web about these recordings.
 Who was Anthony Sears, and what was his story?

 Researching a man with a common name like “Anthony Sears” who was active in a large metropolis is not necessarily an easy task.
 But, we are given one major clue on the front of his record label: the business address, at 8423 E. 14th Street in Oakland.
 Unfortunately, the present day site of that address is now the Tassafaronga Recreation Center.
 In other words, it’s a baseball field.
 All traces of Sears’ place of business and the structures that held it are gone.
 Check that off of the list.